-As of 2018, less than 16.5% of the State of Idaho has freely-available, public lidar data that was collected before 2008 (see Figure 1).
-An additional 1% of the state has data collected prior to 2008.
-Lidar technology has advanced tremendously since these data were collected.
-Where lidar data are not available in Idaho, we rely upon the USGS National Elevation Dataset (NED) with 10 m spatial resolution.
+Lidar technology has advanced tremendously over the past decade.
+Furthermore flooding, fire, landslides, and other events have altered Idaho's topography and vegetation over this same time period.
+As of 2018, less than 20% of the State of Idaho had freely-available, public lidar data that could be considered current (i.e., collected within the last 10 years or after 2008 (see Figure 1)).
+An additional 1% of the state had lidar data collected prior to 2008.
+Where lidar data (typically 1 m spatial resolution) are not available in Idaho (approximately 80% of the state), users must rely upon the USGS National Elevation Dataset (NED) with 10 m spatial resolution.